Zahida Aftab Crafts Independence For Women Through Free Vocational Training - UrduPoint

 “However, I could not continue my studies after matriculation in 1996, i was determined to stand on my own feet that’s why decided to channel my passion for sewing—a skill I had learned from my elder sister at the age of 12—into a means of financial independence”, Zahida shared.

+“I began offering free three-month stitching courses to uneducated and less-educated women, including disabled individuals,” zahida added.

-"I divided trainees into morning and evening shifts to accommodate growing interest and I also provided certificates upon completion, enabling the women to seek opportunities confidently, she maintained.
+She maintained that she divided trainees into morning and evening shifts to accommodate growing interest, and she also provided certificates upon completion, enabling the women to seek opportunities confidently.

+"In 2002, I got married and found a steadfast supporter in my husband, who encouraged me to pursue my dreams.

+I learnt new skills by completing multiple vocational training programs in sewing, cutting, garment-making, knitting, and even floral arrangements," Zahida shared.

 In 2008, Zahida relocated to Bara Kahu, Islamabad, and by 2010, she established a vocational training centre for women.

-She said her centre offers all the courses and training is free for needy women, while those who can afford it pay a nominal fee.
-Some of her trainees are running their outlets, while others work from home to support their families,” Zahida said with pride.
+Zahida said, "My centre offers all the courses, and training is free for needy women, while those who can afford it pay a nominal fee."

+"Some of my trainees are running their outlets, while others work from home to support their families,” she said with pride.

+Despite her remarkable achievements, she emphasised the need for support from the government and NGOs to sustain and expand her initiative.

 “If a woman empowers herself, she can empower others and contribute to the community and the country’s progress,” she gave a thoughtful message concluding her journey.